mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 The next chapter explores the use of GDPs by participants in detail using varied data.

 This invites further work to explore on the value of drama processes to act as a bridge to cover the gap between novice skills and the value of engaging in practices in a realistic a way as  possible.

+### Discussion extending metaphors of Agency

+Extending the metaphor of an kedging anchour used to warp a boat.

+Affordances can act as visible anchor points, much like the coloured climbing holds in a climbing wall.
+To aid learners agency, designers add explicit anchor points to the design and make them visible to learners. (aligning with instrumental agency)

+In the design above such anchor points may be regular play-tesing, the highlighting of external audiences,  the use of documentation, the embedding of quick variable and structural changes.

+Some processes work to clarify problems areas, thus making the water clearer to better see anchour points

+Similarly, as the process unfold the faciliator may see learners repeatedly run into the same obstacle and not be able to see the anchor points available to them.
+Perhaps even catching onto snags or other debris, false anchor points.

+The job of the designer is then then  to identify the mud in teh water, to stay in the shelter water.

+This my be done by
+- defining or reducing the use use of specialised terminology  or
+- hiding away un-needed complexity.
+- signposting issues like a lighthouse or similar big thing on a rock - don't go there
+- imagining the lines of sight of the learner. try to remove large obstacles to potential anchour points.

+Of course this may make learners run into trouble if engaging outside of the harbour or in real situtations.

+When designing with learner agency in mind.
+Soem of the following may help using this metaphor

 #### Summary